From here to anywhere

 Funding for individuals

 We provide grants to individuals directly in the form of bursaries and scholarships.
-Our funding enables young people in London to experience life-enhancing educational opportunities.
+Our funding enables young people in London to access educational opportunities.

 Find out about our eligibility criteria and how to apply.